Dongming Road station

 Dongming Road (东明路 (東明路, Dōngmíng Lù)) is an interchange station on Lines 6 and 13 of the Shanghai Metro.
 It began services on 29 December 2007 as a Line 6 station.
 It became an interchange station on 30 December 2018 with the arrival of Line 13 as part of its phase two and three extensions.

-Station Layout
+Station layout

+The station has two concourses.
+North concourse links to lines 6 and 13, and the south concourse only links to line 6.